vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/vr-controls.rst

 Use Your VR Equipment
 #########################

-To get the best and most immersive experience in High Fidelity, you should use VR equipment such as the Oculus Rift or HTC Vive.
-Only then will you be able to interact with people in 3D, track body movements, and easily engage with the objects around you.
+To get the best and most immersive experience in High Fidelity, we encourage tyou to use VR equipment, such as the Oculus Rift or HTC Vive.
+With these HMD devices and hand controllers, you will be able to interact with people in 3D, track body movements, and engage with the objects around you.

 .. contents:: On This Page
     :depth: 2